enviodev/docs/docs/HyperIndex/Tutorials/price-data.md

 To find the relevant ETH/USD price update events using API3:

-- The events we care about are emitted on the Api3ServerV1 contract at [0x709944a48cAf83535e43471680fDA4905FB3920a](https://github.com/api3dao/contracts/blob/main/deployments/blast/Api3ServerV1.json#L2) on Blast, which you can find in the `@api3/contracts`.
+- The events we care about are emitted on the Api3ServerV1 contract at [0x709944a48cAf83535e43471680fDA4905FB3920a](https://github.com/api3dao/contracts/blob/main/deployments/blast/Api3ServerV1.json#L2) on Blast, which you can find in the [@api3/contracts npm package](https://www.npmjs.com/package/@api3/contracts).
 The events are emitted with data feed IDs and not dAPI names, so we need to look up what data feed ID the particular dAPI name is set to. [dAPI](https://blog.benligiray.com/post/2022-31-05-dapis-apis-for-dapps/) just refers to API3's price data feeds.

 1. `"ETH/USD"` (the dAPI name) as a `bytes32` string is `0x4554482f55534400000000000000000000000000000000000000000000000000`
 2. Using the [dapiNameToDataFeedId](https://blastscan.io/address/0x709944a48cAf83535e43471680fDA4905FB3920a#readContract#F8) conversion function, we see the dAPI is set to a data feed ID with `0x3efb3990846102448c3ee2e47d22f1e5433cd45fa56901abe7ab3ffa054f70b5`